johnrigler/litecore-dimecash/README.md

 bash-3.2$ declare -f Fun.Times | sum
 47358 1
 ```
-So a transaction of $X.00047358 send to an unspendable address
+So a transaction of $X.00047358 sent to an unspendable address
 something like DCFUNTiMESXXXXXXXXXXXXXXXferbre would be seen as going to an
 unspendable address.